Felon in Possession of Firearm | Federal Criminal Defense | 18 USC 922(g)

 A felony conviction generally results in the loss of a number of valuable rights: the right to vote, the right to sit on a jury, and the right to bear firearms.
 If a person is found in possession of a firearm after being convicted of a felony, they may be subject to federal prosecution for being a Felon in Possession of a Firearm.

 Under 18 USC 922(g), it is illegal for a person with a felony conviction to carry or possess a gun of any kind.
 This offense is sometimes referred to as a Felon in Possession of Firearm, or FPF charge.
 They are also called felony gun cases.
 Possession of gun suppressors, or “silencers,” and other explosive materials are also outlawed under the same section.

 The purpose and aim of this statute is fairly clear.
 Congress, as well as the United States Sentencing Commission, believes that felons have a lower capacity to use guns responsibly and their possession of guns represents a heightened threat to public safety.
 This statute is used often in federal courts.
 In fact, 10 percent of federal sentences handed out 2015 were firearms offenses.

-Predicate Felonies for Felon in Possession of a Firearm
+Underlying Felonies for Felon in Possession of Firearm

 Alternatively, many states outlaw making terroristic threats, which are threats of serious harm without an accompanying weapon being present.
 In many states, these crimes are treated as misdemeanors.
 They oftentimes don’t carry a year imprisonment range and are not considered felonies in their state of prosecution.
 A conviction for this type of offense would not qualify as an underlying conviction for an FPF case.